SESYNC-ci/geospatial-packages-in-R-lesson/CONTRIBUTING.md

 ```

 Go to the lesson repository's GitHub settings and select `master/docs` as the
 GitHub Pages source.
-Update the new `*-lesson` repo's description with the
+Update the repository's description with the
 website address `https://cyberhelp.sesync.org/*-lesson` and verify the page
 exists.